How to achieve maximum blasting performance with BARTON garnet abrasives

 Remove all foreign materials or other blasting abrasives.
 Contaminants make proper abrasive metering difficult and increase dust generation.

 Very little garnet is required to produce a clean, uniform finish.
-Generally speaking, no more than half as much garnet as compared to coal slag/silica sand will be needed, provided the correct grade of garnet is used.
-To set metering valve, close valve, then open slowly while blasting to introduce abrasive to the air stream.
+In general, no more than half as much garnet will be needed as compared to coal slag/silica sand, provided the correct grade of garnet is used.
+To set the metering valve, close the valve, then open slowly while blasting to introduce abrasive to the air stream.
 Find the point where the optimal cut is achieved.

 The garnet grade required is determined primarily by the profile specified and the coating/contaminant being removed.
-Testing should be conducted to determine the best grade given application-specific performance.
-As a general rule of thumb, use the finest grade that will create the needed profile and remove the coating quickly.
-BARTON offers several blasting grades of garnet including:
+Testing should be conducted to determine the best grade, given application-specific performance.
+As a rule, use the finest grade that will create the needed profile and remove the coating quickly.
+BARTON offers four grades of blasting garnet including:

-- BARTON 30X40 – Profile: SSPC-AB 1, Grade 3 and Grade 4.
-Used to remove heavier coatings (up to 40 mils) and rust while controlling profile.
+Profile: SSPC-AB 1, Grade 3 and Grade 4, Class A. Used to remove heavier coatings (up to 40 mils) and rust while controlling profile.
+Typically produces a 2.5-4.0 mil profile on steel.

-- BARTON 30X60 Plus™ – Profile: SSPC-AB 1, Grade 3 and Grade 4.
+Profile: SSPC-AB 1, Grade 3 and Grade 4.
 Used for new steel and maintenance work on coatings up to 20 mils.
+Typically produces a 2.5-3.5 mil profile on steel.

-- BARTON 80 HPA® – Profile: SSPC-AB 1, Grade 3.
+Profile: SSPC-AB 1, Grade 3.
 Used on aluminum and other sensitive substrates.
+Typically produces a 2.0-2.8 mil profile on steel.

 A venturi-type nozzle will yield maximum performance.
 A long bore #7 or #8 is suitable for most applications.
 Use the largest nozzle possible given application and sufficient air pressure/volume.
 Replace nozzles once they are 1.5 sizes larger than original orifice.

 Abrasive blasting is a complex process with numerous variables that impact performance.
 Every blasting application is unique.
-Proper planning, close monitoring and occasional adjustments are necessary to create a safe and efficient blasting operation.
+Proper planning, close monitoring, occasional adjustments, and recycling as appropriate are necessary to create a safe, efficient and environmentally sound blasting operation.